 - One standard empty pallet magazine, model STD with a capacity of 12-14 pallets.

 - Powered roller conveyors positioned under pallet magazine to transfer empty pallets onto the robot stacking conveyor to be palletised.

-- A PLC control panel to integrate the above equipment.
+- A PLC control panel for control and integration of the line.

 - We also recommended that we provide one electrical and mechanical engineer to supervise the off-loading and positioning of the system, after they would undertake mechanical and electrical installation of the equipment and to finish our robot technician will then remain on site to test and complete the installation.

 - Before the installation of the AI700 palletising Robot, Bolshaw were manually operating at roughly 150 bags an hour, with the help of Webster Griffin we were able to increase production to over 400 bags an hour.

 - The precise accuracy of the Okura Robot means that each pallet is stacked neatly ready for distribution.